 Investors should keep in mind that a company’s intrinsic value is set by its cash flows from existing assets, future growth and risk profile.
 On the other hand, stock prices are driven by market moods and momentum.
 Stock prices tend to fluctuate far more widely than underlying asset values which provides opportunities, because eventually underlying value and price converge.
 Corrections often represent a good opportunity for investors to either upgrade their portfolios and/or put money to work in better valued long-term opportunities.
 As a general and admittedly oversimplified guide, we list our best-to-worst potential do something alternatives during periodic corrections below.

-- Buy “Close the Discount” stocks – Consider investing in average quality companies with share prices suffering from a negative short term event, offering a further discount due to the correction.
-Big gains can be had, particularly with cyclical stocks when bought during periods of extreme sector challenges.
+- “Close the Discount” stocks – Consider average quality companies with share prices suffering from a negative short term event, offering a further discount due to the correction.
+Gains may be had, particularly with cyclical stocks when bought during periods of extreme sector challenges.
 This provides investors with an opportunity to “single dip” as the valuation returns to more normal conditions in the future.
-However, once the correction is over and the stock has recovered, do not be tempted to hold on to them.
-They will not keep growing like Compounders and many such stocks will experience recurring round trips if held for the long term.

-- Buy steady blue chip stocks – Often considered a relative safe haven during corrections, a decision to buy blue chip stocks is more about the psychology of safety than an analysis of the long-term business fundamentals.
+- Steady blue chip stocks – Often considered a relative safe haven during corrections, a decision to buy blue chip stocks is more about the psychology of safety than an analysis of the long-term business fundamentals.
 There’s no doubt that many blue chip companies are high quality investments, but they tend to already dominate their respective industries and therefore have limited ability to grow.
 In other words, most of today’s blue chips were yesterday’s fast growing “Compounders”, but are too mature today to grow fast.
 In addition, these well-known stocks are covered by an army of highly intelligent and motivated analysts, which usually limits potential opportunities for major mispricing.
 Extraordinary corrections and extreme panic like the 2008/2009 period are usually needed to push prices of blue chip stocks down to truly bargain levels.
 In other words, upside from valuation changes tends to be more modest and so is future compounding ability.
-Still, we believe buying blue chip stocks during a correction is better than the final alternative.

 - Raise cash – Unfortunately, many people use (misuse?) a correction to sell stocks in order to raise cash.
 If a stock is overvalued, then selling makes sense.
 However, raising cash often occurs because investors belatedly realize that they do not have the stomach to handle the volatility that comes with owning stocks.
 The wrong time to realize this is during a correction because selling stocks to raise cash is quite often the equivalent of buying high and selling low.
 Alternatively, some investors may be fearful, extrapolate future prospects from today’s unsettling headlines and feel the urge to sell to avoid further potential short term losses.
 Still others sell during a correction in hopes of buying back in at a lower price.
 Yet, very few actually do so.
 We believe investors should only own what allows them to emotionally withstand a temporary decline in stock price.
 Of course most investors understand that being invested in normal times or when the outlook is rosy and then cashing out during periodic corrections is a poor way to build wealth.
 Yet, when panic strikes and stock prices plunge, emotional trading can quickly unravel sensible long-term wealth building plans that were put in place when market conditions were calmer.